someengineering/resoto.com/docs/getting-started/installation/docker.md

 > workflow run collect_and_cleanup
 ```

 No worries, no cleanup will be performed as cleanup is disabled by default.
-It is just the name of the [workflow](../concepts/automation/workflow.md).
-Read [Resource Cleanup](cleanup.md) for details on how to enable cleanup.
+It is just the name of the [workflow](../../concepts/automation/workflow.md).
+See the [Cleaning Resources](../cleaning-resources.md) tutorial for details on how to enable cleanup.

 ### Performing Searches

-Once Resoto has completed its first collect run, you can try [performing some searches](./performing-searches.md).
+Once Resoto has completed its first collect run, you can try [performing some searches](../performing-searches.md).

 ## Updating Resoto